-Bellwether Housing was founded in 1980 to create housing for downtown workers to live close to their jobs.
-After nearly 40 years of success and growth, Bellwether is Seattle's largest nonprofit affordable housing provider.
+Bellwether Housing was founded in 1980 to create housing for lower wage workers to have access to safe, affordable housing close to their jobs.
+After nearly 40 years of success and growth, Bellwether is the Pacific Northwest’s largest nonprofit affordable housing provider.

-Today, we serve over 3200 residents in 2100 apartments.
-By locating our buildings near workplaces, schools, childcare, and other amenities, Bellwether puts greater opportunity within reach of our residents.
-This way, our residents -- families exiting homelessness, independent seniors, immigrants seeking opportunity, preschool teachers and social workers, and young people just starting out -- have access to the benefits and prosperity of their surrounding communities and, in turn, cultivate a more vibrant and equitable city.
+Today, we serve over 3,200 residents in 2,100 homes and we have over 1,000 homes in development.
+By locating our buildings near transit, workplaces, schools and other amenities, Bellwether puts greater opportunity within reach of our residents.
+This way, our residents – families, large and small, households recovering from homelessness, seniors, immigrants, preschool teachers and social workers, and young people just starting out - have access to the opportunity and prosperity of our region and, in turn, cultivate a more vibrant and equitable city.

 Looking forward, Bellwether will continue to integrate nearly 40 years of success with new ideas and pioneering development approaches.
-As King County continues to experience unprecedented job growth, housing shortages, and increasing homelessness, over the next five years, Bellwether plans to develop or acquire 1,200 new affordable homes for low- and moderate-income residents of Seattle.
+As King County continues to experience unprecedented job growth, housing shortages, and increasing homelessness, over the next five years, Bellwether plans to develop or acquire 2,500 new homes for low- and moderate-income residents of urban King County by 2025.

 We envision diverse communities where people of all incomes and backgrounds share in the prosperity of our region.

 Bellwether Housing creates stable communities and access to opportunity through affordable housing.
 We develop and manage homes for people with limited incomes near job centers, transit, and services.
 We amplify our impact by helping other organizations in the Puget Sound region do the same.

 In the next five years, we plan to build or acquire 2500 new apartments, grow our organization to maintain and operate these new units, and embed anti-racism into our organization's culture and work.

 Our Commitment to Anti-Racism